whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/make-webhooks.md

 When the queue is full, all incoming webhooks over the limit will be refused.

-Incoming webhook data is always stored in the queue regardless of the _[Data is confidential](https://www.make.com/en/help/scenarios/scenario-settings.html#2---data-is-confidential "2 - Data is confidential")_ option settings.
+Incoming webhook data is always stored in the queue regardless of the *[Data is confidential](https://www.make.com/en/help/scenarios/scenario-settings.html#2---data-is-confidential "2 - Data is confidential")* option settings.
 As soon as the data is processed in a scenario, it is permanently deleted.

 ### Note

 The data stored in the queue count against your storage space limit.

-## Webhook settings
+## Webhook Settings

 To adjust a webhook's settings, click Webhooks in the left menu and Edit a webhook.